 At Buckingham covers we are always happy to work around your budget, you can set up monthly instalments starting at a future date of your choosing.
 Full details on how you can do this are found at our Flexible Payments page

 There are lots of different ways to find out about previous first day covers.

 • Get your name on mailing lists

 First of all, make sure you are on the mailing list of any cover producers that you like.
-For example, Buckingham Covers regularly produces a free brochure called Cover Lover which shows many previous covers as well as up-and-coming ones.
+For example, Buckingham Covers regularly produces a free magazine called Cover Lover which shows many previous covers as well as up-and-coming ones.

 Check out magazines such as Stamp Magazine or Gibbons Stamp Monthly as these often have reviews of previous covers.
 You might like to subscribe to the British Philatelic Bulletin which is produced monthly by Royal Mail and includes a review of recent covers.
 For more information about these magazines, see our Links and Resources page.

 Go to the larger exhibitions such as Stampex, Philatex and the York Stamp Show.
 Find out which dealers are going to be there in advance and go to meet them.
 You can ask them to show you what covers they have available for certain issues.
 It is a great way of meeting people in the world of covers and also for hunting down those elusive items you are after!
 For more information about these exhibitions, see our Links and Resources page.

 Any cover producer should be delighted to help you and answer your questions.
 You are always welcome to phone, email or write to us at Buckingham Covers if you need advice or information.
 We’ll be happy to help.
 If we are going through a very busy period, we may take a few days to get back to you (we are only a small company so sometimes it is all hands to the deck!), but we will always give you as much help as we can.

 • We've compiled a list of useful links and resources to help.